gc-na/cshellwiki.github.io/wiki/scp_english.md

-# [Linux] Bash scp Uso: Securely copy files between hosts
+# [Unix] C Shell (csh) scp Uso: Securely copy files between hosts

 ## Overview
-The `scp` (Secure Copy Protocol) command is used to securely transfer files and directories between two hosts over a network.
-It leverages SSH (Secure Shell) for data transfer, ensuring that the files are encrypted during the transfer process.
+The `scp` (secure copy) command is used to securely transfer files and directories between two hosts over a network.
+It utilizes SSH (Secure Shell) for data transfer, ensuring that the data is encrypted during the process.

 ## Usage
 The basic syntax of the `scp` command is as follows: